Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-query/README.md

 ### Get logs with server timeout

 This sample shows setting a server timeout in seconds.
 A GateWay timeout is raised if the query takes more time than the mentioned timeout.
-The default is 180 seconds and can be set uptio 10 minutes (600 seconds).
+The default is 180 seconds and can be set up to 10 minutes (600 seconds).

 ```Python
 import os